ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 * Use the `SendApplicationIdentifier` convention to `true` to enable sending a unique application identifier to the RavenDB Server.

-* Setting tp _true_ allows the server to issue performance hint notifications to the client, e.g. during robust topology update requests which could indicate a Client API misuse impacting the overall performance.
+* Setting to _true_ allows the server to issue performance hint notifications to the client, e.g. during robust topology update requests which could indicate a Client API misuse impacting the overall performance.

 * DEFAULT: `true`